top of page

 MARGINAL UTILITY: the amount of additional satisfaction received from consuming one more unit of a good.

-MARKET: is a setting where buyers and sellers meet to exchange offers and bids, and through mutual agreement establish market prices.
+MARKET: a setting where buyers and sellers meet to exchange offers and bids, and through mutual agreement establish market prices.

-MARKET ECONOMY: is an economic environment where production and consumption decisions are made privately by individuals, and economic actors are constrained by market competition instead of government regulation, also known as the free enterprise system.
+MARKET ECONOMY: is an economic environment where production and consumption decisions are made privately by individuals, and economic actors are constrained by market competition instead of government regulation: also known as the free enterprise system.

 MARKET EQUILIBRIUM: market equilibrium exists when the price is such that the quantity supplied is equal to the quantity demanded.
 There is therefore neither a surplus nor a shortage.
 At this price it is also the case that all mutually beneficial trades that are possible will take place.
 In addition, no non-buyer is willing to pay enough to make any non-seller interested in transacting, and so neither buyers nor sellers have an incentive to bid or accept a different price.
 As a result, the price in equilibrium is stable.
 This particular price is called the 'equilibrium price' and is typically indicated by the abbreviation 'P*'.
 The quantity demanded and supplied at the equilibrium price (they are equal) is called the 'equilibrium quantity' and is typically indicated by the abbreviation 'Q*'.